enjalot/wwsd/README.md

 # Act I: fundamentals
 _I've got the whole world, in my hands_

-This first part of the workshop will focus on
+This first part of the workshop will focus on understanding the data and quickly getting something on the screen.
-**a) Understanding the data**
-We will go over how to orient ourselves and the data and how to read GeoJSON/TopoJSON before we try to make the computer read it.

-**b) Getting something on the screen**
-After we know the basics about our data we can put it on the screen in the form of a simple map.
-Depending on what we want to do with it we may choose different tools as starting points.
-You will have a better sense of which tools and how to choose them after completing all three acts.

 ## Data